Get a powerful web shield to protect your phone with Avast One

 A firewall filters data entering your network.
-It analyzes that data by checking the sender’s address, the application the data is meant for, and its content.
-By combining these data points, a firewall can tell what’s harmful and what isn’t, and it opens or closes the network gate accordingly.
+It analyzes that data by checking the sender’s address, the application the data is meant for, and the contents of the data.
+By combining these defined data points, a firewall can tell what’s harmful and what isn’t.
+Then the firewall opens or closes the network gate accordingly.

 Firewalls filter incoming traffic to block threats to your computer or network.